College ranked in top 16% and joint best in Hampshire in FE Week league tables.

 The key objectives of the policy and guidance are to:• Promote a safe environment for all our students to learn and achieve• Actively promote the welfare of students• Identify any students who may be experiencing abuse or harm in college, at home or in relationships and take appropriate action to ensure their safety (Child and Adult Protection).

 BCoT is committed to safeguarding and promoting the welfare of students and expects all staff and volunteers and students to share this commitment.
-For more information about our safeguarding policy please download our safeguarding policy statement.
+For more information about our safeguarding policy please download our safeguarding policy procedure

 We offer a number of financial schemes to help our students.
 Please visit our Fees and Finance section for further information about available loans and bursaries.